-- The following day, using a serrated knife, gently cut the dome off the top of your cake.
-Place your cake inside of the baking dish and poke the surface of the cake several times with a fork.
+- Using a serrated knife, gently cut off the top of your cake.
+Place your cake inside of the baking dish and poke the surface of the cake with a fork.
 Be sure to press the fork all the way down through the cake.

 - When you’re ready to serve, top the cake with the coconut whipped topping and spread with a spatula.
 (Don’t add the whipped topping to the cake unless you’re ready to serve it.)

 - Arrange the sliced strawberries on top of the whipped topping and serve.